SQL Database Transport

 Details

-The database transport:
+The SQL transport:

 - Requires no custom extensions or additional services

-- Uses pure SQL via DbConnection, DbCommand, and DbDataReader (no entity framework required)
+- Uses pure SQL via DbConnection, DbCommand, and DbDataReader (no Entity Framework required)

 - Behaves like a true message broker, similar to RabbitMQ, Azure Service Bus, or Amazon SQS